 The displays in this photograph appear one after the other on the inverter and are not normally seen together.

-Another very interesting feature and one that householders should be aware of, is that the system shuts down after dark, so if you in your loft area and see that the inverter display is off don't worry It will reappear as soon as daylight returns.
+Another very interesting feature and one that householders should be aware of, is that the system shuts down after dark, so if you in your loft or area where the inverter is located and see that the inverter display is off don't worry It will reappear as soon as daylight returns.

 However the 'Total Generation Meter' sited in close proximity to your consumer unit will be displaying total power generated in KW (kilowatts)since installation.